Friday, February 3, 2017 | Morocco – Agadir-Ida ou Tanane, Agadir | Petra

-Every day we stay longer in Morocco, we take it more and more to our heart.
+Every day more we spend in Morocco, we take it more and more to our heart.
 The people are very friendly and open.
 We like a lot of what we see and we’re happy to have the possibility of exploring this country step by step.

 Essaouria we like very much.
 The port, that enjoys the poetic byname ”Sleeping Beauty”, should have lost a lot of it’s nativeness during the last years.
-Tourism!
-We learn it from visitors who oft visited the city and noticed the changes.
+Tourism is the reason.
+We learn it from visitors who often visited the city and noticed the changes.
 And still it is enchanting what we see and feel.
 This city is filled with a very special atmosphere.
 It feels easy and very relaxed.
-If it is the spirit of peace-living artists and hippies from the late sixties or Jimi Hendrix, who also spent some days then?
+If it is the spirit of peace-living artists and hippies from the late sixties or Jimi Hendrix, who also spent some days here?

 In any case this town is a special something.
 With the wide sandy beach, many cafès, the old harbor and the beautiful medina (old town), which was nominated UNESCO world cultural heritage in 2001.
 We drift through the pretty alleys full of colors and smells in the evening and during daylight.
 So many shops and still more goods cluster around the customers.
 Argan oil, no doubt, is a must have.
 It promises health and beauty.
 Win follows the recommendation well-behaved and buys a small bottle on test.
 And yes, I mean I can see him gaining beauty every day.

 While Win enjoys a treatment in a flavorsome hamam, I stroll through the picturesque medina alone.
 I resist all the temptation of Morrocan artwork bravely and just watch intently.
 But not too intently otherwise I would have to enjoy an absolutely ”not binding” sales talk at once.